Oracle Analytics Cloud (OAC): The Jumpstart Guide

 Do you know?
 You can connect Power BI and Tableau to OBIEE and OAC and OAS through BI Connector!

 2.Oracle Essbase Cloud

-Oracle Essbase, as an OAC component, is a cloud-based business analytics solution that enables you to build, implement and manage your enterprise analytics and reporting.
+Oracle Essbase, as an Oracle Analytics Cloud component, is a cloud-based business analytics solution that enables you to build, implement and manage your enterprise analytics and reporting.

 In Essbase, you can manage multi-dimensional, complex data models based on your unique business and analytics needs.

-The Oracle Essbase Cloud, as a part of your OAC, supports data backup and migration and can enable collaboration throughout your organization without compromising on the self-service capabilities.
+The Oracle Essbase Cloud, as a part of your Oracle Analytics Cloud, supports data backup and migration and can enable collaboration throughout your organization without compromising on the self-service capabilities.

 3.Oracle Data Visualization Desktop (DVD)

 The Oracle Data Visualization Desktop enables you to connect to your data residing in the traditional Business Intelligence Cloud and/or in the Oracle Essbase Cloud and create data visualizations.

 You can analyze your data in the DVD in self-service mode, and publish your dashboards and reports to the cloud for collaborative use.

 DVD is powered by many ready-to-use data visualizations that cover most of your data visualization needs.
 You can also create custom visualizations if needed!